Trumptini: Origins

 The Trumptini is the signature cocktail of the Trump International Beach Resort in Miami, Florida.
-It is named after the hotel's owner Donald Trump in honour of the hotel's opening in 1992, despite the fact that Trump himself is teetotal.
+It is named after the hotel's owner Donald Trump in honour of the opening of the hotel in 1992, despite the fact that Donald Trump himself is teetotal.

 In 2008, the Trumptini was awarded as "Best Signature Drink" by the Miami New Times.

 The "Trumptini" is a trademarked brand.
 In June 2016, ownership of the Trumptini trademark was transferred from the Trump Organization to Drinks Americas.

 Variations

 Unofficial variations of the Trumptini have been served at various locations across the world.

-During the 2016 US Presidential Election Campaign, The Rustic restaurant in Houston, Texas served a version of the Trumptini which used vodka instead of Bacardi, and used gold flakes instead of lemon peel.
+During the 2016 US presidential election campaign, The Rustic restaurant in Houston, Texas served a version of the Trumptini which used vodka instead of Bacardi, and used gold flakes instead of lemon peel.

-In 2018, Maxwells Steakhouse in Covent Garden, London, England created a "Stormy Trumptini" cocktail to commemorate President Trump's State Visit to the United Kingdom.
+In 2018, Maxwells Steakhouse in Covent Garden, London, England created a "Stormy Trumptini" cocktail to commemorate President Trump's state visit to the United Kingdom.
 The Stormy Trumptini was similar to a porn star martini, made with vanilla-flavoured vodka, Passoã, passion fruit juice, and passion fruit puree.
 The cocktail was garnished with candy floss to imitate Trump's distinctive hairstyle, and was served alongside a shot glass of prosecco and Grenadine, which was meant to resemble the "nuclear button".